Molcas/OpenMolcas/doc/source/users.guide/programs/seward.rst

 :kword:`T_Y`
   Threshold for screening in the assembling of the integrals.
-  Note that in the SCF module the value is optionally adjusted to be the lower of the input or a value one magnitude tigher than the energy threshold.
+  Note that in the SCF module the value is optionally adjusted to be the lower of the input or a value one magnitude tighter than the energy threshold.
   Default value is 1.0D-11.

   .. xmldoc:: <KEYWORD MODULE="SEWARD" NAME="T_Y" KIND="REAL" DEFAULT_VALUE="1.0D-11" LEVEL="ADVANCED">